micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common thing, and insulted the Spirit of grace?

 ###### 30
-For we know Him who said, "Vengeance is Mine, I will repay," [^g]says the Lord.
+For we know Him who said, "Vengeance is Mine, I will repay," says the Lord.
 And again, "The Lord will judge His people."

 ###### 31
 It is a fearful thing to fall into the hands of the living God.

 ###### 32
-But recall the former days in which, after you were [^h]illuminated, you endured a great struggle with sufferings:
+But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings:

 ###### 33
 partly while you were made a spectacle both by reproaches and tribulations, and partly while you became companions of those who were so treated;

 ###### 34
-for you had compassion on [^i]me in my chains, and joyfully accepted the plundering of your [^j]goods, knowing that you have a better and an enduring possession for yourselves [^k]in heaven.
+for you had compassion on me in my chains, and joyfully accepted the plundering of your goods, knowing that you have a better and an enduring possession for yourselves in heaven.

 ###### 35
 Therefore do not cast away your confidence, which has great reward.